 Investor Qualifications

 Investor qualification or suitability standards will outline who can invest in the project and who can’t.
 For example, a project may be open to accredited investors only.
 While other projects may accept both accredited investors and up to 35 sophisticated investors.
-The subscription booklet (more on that below) should come with an Investor Suitability Questionnaire, that helps determine if you qualify as an accredited or sophisticated investor.
+The subscription booklet (more on that below) should come with an Investor Suitability Questionnaire, which helps determine if you qualify as an accredited or sophisticated investor.

 Location of Funds & Timing of the Offering

 This section will explain where the funds will be kept during the investment period.
-The PPM should be completely transparent about the funds, where they will be held and the timing of the offering.Â
+The real estate Private Placement Memorandum should be completely transparent about the funds, where they will be held, and the timing of the offering.

 Use of Proceeds

-Allocation of Distributions, Profits and Losses
+Allocation of Distributions, Profits & Losses

 Manager’s Compensation